agungTuanany/NodeJS_course_by_maximillian/chapter-25-understanding-async-await-in-nodejs/README.md

 What is async-await all about?
 Async-await are two keywords, which are part of the core JavaScript language.
 They're not an exclusive part of the NodeJS runtime.
-Async-await also available in modern browser or in Frontend projects.
+Async-await also available in modern browser or in frontend projects.
 They're not part of NodeJS, but you can use them in NodeJS.

-The question of course is, what do these two keyword do?, Async-await allows you to write asynchronous request, so request, where you have some operation that takes a little while, and comes back later in a synchronous way; And you see there is an asterisk `*` after `Synchronous Way*`, because **_async-await it allows you to write asynchronous statements in a way that looks synchronous, but still
+The question of course is, what do these two keyword do?
+Async-await allows you to write asynchronous request; So request, where you have some operation that takes a little while, and comes back later in a synchronous way; And you see there is an asterisk `*` after `Synchronous Way*`, because **_async-await it allows you to write asynchronous statements in a way that looks synchronous, but still